-She, K., Trim, L. and Pope, D.J.
-(2005) Fall velocities of natural sediment particles: a simple mathematical presentation of the fall velocity law Journal of Hydraulic Research, 43 (2). pp. 189-195.
+She, Kaiming, Trim, L. and Pope, David (2005) Fall velocities of natural sediment particles: a simple mathematical presentation of the fall velocity law Journal of Hydraulic Research, 43 (2). pp. 189-195.
 ISSN 0022-1686Full text not available from this repository.

 The fall velocities of large natural sediment particles (shingle) and of commonly used model sediments (anthracites) have been measured using a video imaging technique.
 The study covers a Reynolds number ranging from 35 to 23,000, a significant extension to the existing database for natural sand particles (up to 1500).
 Making use of the extended database, a simple empirical equation has been derived giving the relationship between the particle fall velocity and sieve diameter.
 Additional analysis of the drag coefficient has led to a revised formula based on that of Fredsoe and Deigaard (Mechanics of Coastal Sediment Transport.
 Advanced Series on Ocean Engineering, World Scientific, Singapore), providing a better fit for the data obtained at high Reynolds numbers.

 |Item Type:||Journal article|

 |Faculties:||Faculty of Science and Engineering > School of Environment and Technology > Ground water and structural engineering

 Faculty of Science and Engineering > School of Environment and Technology

 Actions (login required)